Cricket South Africa: Transformation

 CSA maintain that their continued vision is to ensure that cricket is supported by the majority of South Africans, and that the game is available to all.
 Although a previous racial quota was repealed in 2007, since 2016 ‘transformation’ targets, although highly controversial, have been set by CSA in order to ensure that more South Africans of colour achieve greater representation at the national level.
 The percentage of black African players required in a team currently stands at 25%, up from 18% the previous season.
-In 2021-22, this will increase to 27% and in 2022-23, it will sit at 33%.
-Overall, the numbers of players of colour required will increase to 63% by 2022-23, from the current 58%.
+In 2021–22, this was to increase to 27% and in 2022–23, it was to sit at 33%.
+Overall, the numbers of players of colour required was to increase to 63% by 2022–23, from 58%.
 National teams must field six players of colour, of which at least two must be black African.
 These quotas however are for an average across the course of a season and are not enforced for individual matches.

-A further memorandum had stated from August 2020 that white consultants would no longer be appointed by CSA unless a person of colour could not be found during the recruitment process.
+A further memorandum had stated from August 2020 that white consultants would no longer be appointed by CSA, unless a person of colour could not be found during the recruitment process.
 In January 2021, it was announced by the interim board that all previous transformation targets adopted by CSA, including the affirmative action against hiring white consultants, would be suspended for the foreseeable future.

-National Teams - The Proteas
+National teams

 Men's

-Test - Having hosted and played their first international first-class game against England in 1888-89, South Africa developed into a competitive team by the start of the 20th century.
-Arguably the best team in the world when the ICC imposed an international ban on South Africa in 1970, since re-administration in 1991 South Africa have reasserted themselves as a strong team.
-Although at times holding the number one position in the international rankings, they have only had one success in an ICC organised tournament, the 1998 Champions Trophy.
+Test - Having hosted and played their first international first-class game against England in 1888–89, South Africa developed into a competitive team by the start of the 20th century.

-ODI - Playing their first One Day International against India soon after readmittance in 1991, South Africa have reached the ODI World Cup Semi-Finals four times, most recently in 2015, but never progressed further.
+ODI - South Africa have reached the ODI World Cup Semi-Finals four times, most recently in 2023, but never progressed further.